alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/5b26fc58-f637-4776-85db-83d18f2f0fed)

-> **For BPM:** There’s no strong correlation between BPM and streams, indicating that tempo alone doesn’t heavily impact a song’s popularity.
+> **For BPM:** There is no strong correlation between BPM and streams, indicating that tempo alone does not heavily impact a song’s popularity.

 <br>

 ![image](https://github.com/user-attachments/assets/ed0f9504-0214-4d6e-9838-9cff0f568451)

-> **For Danceability:** Danceability doesn’t show a clear relationship with streams, suggesting it’s not a key factor in popularity.
+> **For Danceability:** Danceability doesn’t show a clear relationship with streams, suggesting it is not a key factor in its success.

 <br>

 ![image](https://github.com/user-attachments/assets/4b1e29ba-c001-48ce-980b-b94af7bb72f1)

-> **For Valence:** Streams are spread across low and high valence, meaning that a song’s mood isn’t strongly tied to popularity.
+> **For Valence:** Streams are spread across low and high valence, meaning that a song’s mood is not strongly tied to popularity and that listeners seem to enjoy a variety of emotional tones (happy, sad, etc.).

 <br>

 ![image](https://github.com/user-attachments/assets/ffe33dd0-4903-4824-bbec-2e77bc1bbb6e)

-> **For Energy:** Energy levels show no clear pattern with streams; both low- and high-energy songs achieve similar popularity.
+> **For Energy:** Energy levels show no clear pattern with streams; both low and high energy songs achieve similar popularity.

 <br>

 ![image](https://github.com/user-attachments/assets/54cb3736-61f5-4abb-85bf-3f5ff111a674)

-> **For Acousticness:** Lower acousticness tends to correlate with higher streams, suggesting listeners prefer more electronic or highly produced songs.
+> **For Acousticness:** Lower acousticness tends to correlate with higher streams, suggesting listeners prefer more electronic or highly produced songs than acoustic ones.

 <br>